Heraklion Archaeological Museum

 The Heraklion Archaeological Museum is a museum located in Heraklion on Crete.
-It is one of the greatest museums in Greece and the best in the world for Minoan art, as it contains by far the most important and complete collection of artefacts of the Minoan civilization of Crete.
+It is one of the largest museums in Greece, and the best in the world for Minoan art, as it contains by far the most important and complete collection of artefacts of the Minoan civilization of Crete.
 It is normally referred to scholarship in English as "AMH" (for "Archaeological Museum of Heraklion"), a form still sometimes used by the museum in itself.

-The museum holds the great majority of the finds from Knossos and other Minoan sites in Crete.
+The museum holds the great majority of the finds from the Minoan palace at Knossos and other Minoan sites in Crete.

 History

 The museum began in 1883 as a simple collection of antiquities; it was about the time when the Minoan civilization was beginning to be rediscovered, and shortly before the first excavations using proper scientific methods.
 It was also during the period when Crete was a virtually autonomous part of the Ottoman Empire, after the Pact of Halepa of 1878, later followed by the independent Cretan State (1898-1913), protected by a military occupation by the Great Powers.
 The political situation helped to keep Cretan finds on the island during a crucial period of discoveries.

 A dedicated building was constructed from 1904 to 1912 at the instigation of two Cretan archaeologists, Iosif Hatzidakis and Stefanos Xanthoudidis.
 After three destructive earthquakes in 1926, 1930, and 1935, the museum nearly collapsed.
 The director of the Heraklion Museum was then Spyridon Marinatos, who made great efforts to find funds and persuade the locals and the central government alike that a new solid building was needed.
 In 1935, Marinatos succeeded in engaging Patroklos Karantinos to build a sturdy structure that has withstood both natural disasters and the bombing that accompanied the German invasion in 1941.
 Although the museum was damaged during World War II, the collection survived intact and again became accessible to the public in 1952.
 A new wing was added in 1964.

 The Herakleion Archaeological Museum is one of the largest and most important museums in Greece, and among the most important museums in Europe.
 It houses representative artifacts from all the periods of Cretan prehistory and history, covering a chronological span of over 5,500 years from the Neolithic period to Roman times.
 The singularly important Minoan collection contains unique examples of Minoan art, many of them true masterpieces.
 The Heraklion Museum is rightly considered as the museum of Minoan culture par excellence worldwide.